elighter/ManufactBridge/RFC/RFC-002-Edge-Connector-Architecture.md

-# RFC-002: Edge Connector Mimarisi ve Protokol Dönüşümü
+# RFC-002: Edge Connector Architecture and Protocol Transformation

-## Özet
+## Summary

-Bu RFC, ManufactBridge platformunun endüstriyel sistemlerden (SCADA, PLC, IoT sensörleri vb.) veri toplama için kullanılacak Edge Connector mimarisini tanımlar.
-Edge Connector'lar, farklı protokolleri UNS'ye (Unified Namespace) entegre ederek endüstriyel verilerin toplanmasını, filtrelenmesini, dönüştürülmesini ve standartlaştırılmasını sağlar.
+This RFC defines the Edge Connector architecture that will be used by the ManufactBridge platform for data collection from industrial systems (SCADA, PLC, IoT sensors, etc.).
+Edge Connectors enable the collection, filtering, transformation, and standardization of industrial data by integrating different protocols into the UNS (Unified Namespace).

-## Motivasyon
+## Motivation

-Endüstriyel ortamlarda çok sayıda farklı protokol, cihaz, makine ve sistem bulunmaktadır.
-Her birinin veri formatı, protokolü ve iletişim yöntemi farklıdır.
-Bu karmaşık ortamda veri toplamayı basitleştirmek, standartlaştırmak ve ölçeklenebilir hale getirmek için esnek ve güçlü bir Edge Connector mimarisi gereklidir.
+Industrial environments contain numerous different protocols, devices, machines, and systems.
+Each has different data formats, protocols, and communication methods.
+To simplify, standardize, and make data collection scalable in this complex environment, a flexible and powerful Edge Connector architecture is required.

-## Tasarım Detayları
+## Design Details

-### 1. Edge Connector Çerçevesi
+### 1. Edge Connector Framework

-Edge Connector mimarisi, aşağıdaki temel bileşenlerden oluşacaktır:
+The Edge Connector architecture will consist of the following core components:

-1. **Protokol Adaptörleri**: Endüstriyel protokolleri (Modbus, OPC UA, Profinet, EtherNet/IP, MQTT, vb.) destekleyen modüler adaptörler
+1. **Protocol Adapters**: Modular adapters supporting industrial protocols (Modbus, OPC UA, Profinet, EtherNet/IP, MQTT, etc.)
-2. **Veri Ön İşleme Motoru**: Ham verileri filtreleme, örneklendirme, ölçekleme ve doğrulama
+2. **Data Pre-processing Engine**: Filtering, sampling, scaling, and validation of raw data
-3. **Edge Önbellek**: Bağlantı kesintilerinde veri kaybını önlemek için yerel depolama
+3. **Edge Cache**: Local storage to prevent data loss during connection outages
-4. **Mesaj Formatlayıcı**: Verileri UNS şema formatına uygun hale getirme
+4. **Message Formatter**: Making data compliant with UNS schema format
-5. **Bağlantı Yöneticisi**: Kesintilere karşı yeniden bağlanma, otomatik yapılandırma
+5. **Connection Manager**: Reconnection against outages, automatic configuration
-6. **Edge Analitik**: Kaynak noktasında basit analitik ve hesaplamalar
+6. **Edge Analytics**: Simple analytics and calculations at the source point

-### 2. Desteklenen Protokoller
+### 2. Supported Protocols

-İlk aşamada aşağıdaki protokoller desteklenecektir:
+The following protocols will be supported in the first phase:

 - **OPC UA** (Unified Architecture)
 - **Modbus TCP/RTU**